Michael Jackson: Increased tabloid speculation (1986–1987)

-In 1986, tabloids reported that Jackson slept in a hyperbaric oxygen chamber to slow aging, and pictured him lying in a glass box.
-The claim was untrue, and tabloids reported that he spread the story himself.
-They also reported that Jackson took female hormone shots to keep his voice high and facial hair wispy, proposed to Elizabeth Taylor and possibly had a shrine of her, and had cosmetic surgery on his eyes.
+In 1986, it was reported that Jackson slept in a hyperbaric oxygen chamber to slow aging.
+He denied the story, although it was alleged that Jackson leaked an image of him sleeping in a glass chamber (according to Jackson, this was a promotional shot from an upcoming space opera featuring himself) to The National Enquirer.
+It was also reported that Jackson took female hormone shots to keep his voice high and facial hair wispy, proposed to Elizabeth Taylor and possibly had a shrine of her, and had cosmetic surgery on his eyes.
 Jackson's manager Frank DiLeo denied all of them, except for Jackson having a chamber.
 DiLeo added "I don't know if he sleeps in it.
 I'm not for it.
 But Michael thinks it's something that's probably healthy for him.
 He's a bit of a health fanatic."

 When Jackson took his pet chimpanzee Bubbles to tour in Japan, the media portrayed Jackson as an aspiring Disney cartoon character who befriended animals.
 It was also reported that Jackson had offered to buy the bones of Joseph Merrick (the "Elephant Man").
 In June 1987, the Chicago Tribune reported Jackson's publicist bidding $1 million for the skeleton to the London Hospital Medical College on his behalf.
 The college maintained the skeleton was not for sale.
-DiLeo said Jackson had an "absorbing interest" in Merrick, "purely based on his awareness of the ethical, medical and historical significance."
+DiLeo said Jackson had an "absorbing interest" in Merrick, "purely based on his awareness of the ethical, medical and historical significance".